stanislaw/SoftwareDesignHeuristics/README.md

 - **Black Box with a Green Play Button.** Ideal interface for a system of arbitrary complexity is a black box with a green play button on it - you take the box, press green button and it just works.
 The second ideal interface is when you also have a red button to stop the system.

 - **Humans are not designed for Big Numbers.** If you have to work with something that involves a big number of entities, like do something on 10000 files or work with megabytes of data, start with reducing this quantity to a minimum possible number of entities so that still makes sense for a prototype of your final work: make it work with 1 file instead of 10000 or with 20 bytes instead of 20 gigabytes.

+- **There is no such thing as Many.** Many does exist but it is difficult to cognize with a human mind.
+Many needs an Umbrella, that turns it into One in the way we think about it.
+Many can be homogenous like Array of objects of the same type or heterogeneous, for example a bunch of instructions in the code or multiple functions in a test class or a set of User Profile fields of various types: name (string), age (int), settings (object).
+Collections are easier because they hide Many from us behind a well-defined interface:
+`containsObject`, `getAtIndex`, `enumerateWithIndex`,
+which saves us from dealing with Many directly.
+Heterogeneous Many is harder: you have to cognize and organize it yourself: group instructions into meaningful functions, group fields into meaningful containers like structs or database tables.
+One programming construct that fails to constrain Many is tuple: you start doing things like `let person = ("John", 32)` and `let (name, age) = person` or things like `person.1` but then you quickly find yourself in a mess when the number grows to a real Many (quick lesson: don't use tuples, use structs!).
+If you have Many, find a way to think and work with it like One.

 - **0-1-2-Many I.** Most of the people start saying "so many", "infinite" when there is actually 3 or 4, rarely more, things on the table.
 Variation is 1a, 1b,